semiodesk/trinity-rdf/README.rst

 Therefore, our primary goal was to allow developers to use proven enterprise development patterns such as MVC or MVVM to build Linked Data applications that integrate well into existing application eco-systems.

 The software is supported by `Semiodesk`_, for more information have a look at the `product page`_.
-If you have any questions, suggestions or just want to tell us in which projects you are using the library, don't hesitate to `contact us`_.
+We are available for consulting and projects, don't hesitate to `contact us`_.

 Installation
 ============